 You can install Language servers on the same host as the core server or on different hosts.
 A distributed setup helps to scale your Acrolinx installation when the checking load becomes too much for a single host.

-The SEO Server
+The Analytics Server

-Acrolinx requires three databases:
+Acrolinx requires a number of databases:

 By default, Acrolinx uses the built-in H2 database format for Terminology and Reporting, and the Derby database format for Analytics.
 However, these formats are for testing purposes only.
 For production, you must configure Acrolinx to connect to a database in another format.
 We recommend PostgreSQL, but Acrolinx supports Oracle, Microsoft SQL Server, PostgreSQL, MySQL, DB2 and H2 as database formats.
-You configure the terminology, analytics, and reporting databases separately.
+You configure the terminology, Analytics, and reporting databases separately.

 The terminology database stores the terms that people add in the Terminology Manager, which is a component of the Dashboard.
 Acrolinx also uses these terms in the checking process.